-Further, the Honor Band 6 is packed with a Spo2 monitor to measure blood-oxygen levels, a 24/7 heart rate monitor and the wearable can track up to 10 sports modes.
-In terms of health-related features, you get the health-related features to include Sleep tracking with the TruSleep algorithm that offers detailed data of sleep durations, stages, sleep suggestions, and more insights.
+Further, the Honor Band 6 is packed with a Spo2 monitor, a 24/7 heart rate monitor and the wearable can track up to 10 sports modes.
+In terms of health-related features, you get Sleep tracking with the TruSleep algorithm that offers detailed data of sleep durations, stages, sleep suggestions, and more insights.
 There is also female cycle tracking on board.

 Read our Honor Band 6 review

 The Oppo Watch Free is the updated version of the Oppo Band.
 It offers many of the same features as the latter fitness tracker but gets a larger display and battery pack.